osbuild/fedora-blueprints/README.md

 composer-cli compose start blueprint iso-live
 ```

-## Open Issues
+## Issues

+- [ ] `sysconfig/livesys` and `sysconfig/desktop` should be configured through a customizations -> https://github.com/osbuild/fedora-blueprints/issues/4
-- The `kde-live.toml` blueprint can't be processed as it needs to create a directory disallowed by police: `ERROR: ManifestCreationFailed: failed to initialize osbuild manifest: the following custom directories are not allowed: ["/root/.config/gtk-3.0"]`.
+- [ ] The `kde-live.toml` blueprint can't be processed as it needs to create a directory disallowed by police: `ERROR: ManifestCreationFailed: failed to initialize osbuild manifest: the following custom directories are not allowed: ["/root/.config/gtk-3.0"]`.

 ## Format